ceford/cefjdemos-data-jdm-help-en/articles/modules-admin/admin-modules-administrator-menu.md

 - **Add New Shortcuts**
 - **Help Menu** Shows the Help button in the Toolbar.
 - **Custom Support Forum URL** Enter the URL to a forum other than the default.
-This allows you to use your own Help server.
+This allows you to use your own support Forum.